johannesstroebele91/graphql-library/2_how-tos/making-requests/basics.md

 # 1. Backend

 1. GraphQL Schema e.g. `job-board/server/schema.graphql`
-   - defines how endpoint for query will look like
+   - defines how endpoint for request will look like
 2. Resolver e.g. `job-board/server/resolvers.js`
    - gets the data (e.g. from the MongoDB
    - and processes the data as specified in the schema
+   - so a operation of either query, mutation, or subscription
 3. GraphQL playground: http://localhost:9000/graphql
    - environment for testing queries before frontend is implemented
    - query variables can be specified for convience e.g. `{ "compandyId": "4rewfs-eas" }`)